Lixsr/Ray-Tracing/README.md

 ## Prerequisites
 To run this program, you need:
 - **Java Development Kit (JDK)**: Ensure you have JDK 8 or later installed.
-- **IDE or Command Line**: You can use an IDE like IntelliJ IDEA, Eclipse, or run the program from the command line.

 ---

 ## How to Run the Program